casper-network/docs/source/docs/casper/workflow/erc-20/setup.md

 # Setup

+To initiate the set up:

-Clone the ERC20 contract repository and run the <font color='red'>make build-contract</font> command.
-This will create the <font color='red'>erc20_token.wasm</font> and the <font color='red'>erc20_test_call.wasm</font>.
+1. Clone the ERC20 contract repository
+2. run the `make build-contract` command.

+This will create the `erc20_token.wasm` and the `erc20_test_call.wasm`.
 The token WASM is the main contract.
-We will use the <font color='red'>test_call</font> contract wasm to query the balances and allowances of the ERC20 token balances throughout this workflow.
+We will use the `test_call` contract wasm to query the balances and allowances of the ERC20 token balances throughout this workflow.

 ## Install the main ERC20 contract